jacol/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 ## Agent Architecture
 ![image](./docs/images/architecture.png)
-This project includes a `UnifiedConversationOrchestrator` class that unifies both `CLU` and `CQA` functionality.
-Using a variety of different routing strategies, this orchestrator can intelligently route user input to a `CLU` or `CQA` model.
+This project includes a `UnifiedConversationOrchestrator` class that unifies the call to different routing strategies, which can intelligently route user input to intent routing agent, CLU-only, CQA-only, etc., based on the specified router type.

-There is also fallback functionality when any of the following occurs: neither runtime is called, API call failed, confidence threshold not met, `CLU` did not recognize an intent, `CQA` failed to answer the question.
+There is also fallback functionality when any of the following occurs: neither runtime is called, API call failed, confidence threshold not met, `CLU` did not recognize an intent, or `CQA` failed to answer the question.
 This fallback functionality can be configured to be any function.
 In this user-story, fallback will be the original `RAG` solution.
 The orchestrator object takes a string message as input, and outputs a dictionary object containing information regarding what runtime was called, relevant outputs, was fallback called, etc.

 When combined with an existing `RAG` solution, adding a `UnifiedConversationOrchestrator` can help in the following ways:
-- Manual overrides of DSAT examples using `CQA`.
+- Use 'CQA' to quick fix and override incorrect answers from 'RAG' solution.
 - Extended chat functionality based on recognized intents/entities using `CLU`.
 - Consistent fallback to original chat functionality with `RAG`.
 Further, users can provide their own business logic to call based on `CLU` results (e.g. with an `OrderStatus` intent and `OrderId` entity, user can include business logic to query a database to check the order status).